presnick/ProgramsInformationPeople/_sources/FacebookAPI/FBAPI.rst

     print d.keys()

 To see more about the Facebook Graph API and other options it allows, you can look at the URL: ``https://developers.facebook.com/docs/graph-api/reference``, and to try out API requests, you can play with the `Graph API Explorer <https://developers.facebook.com/tools/explorer>`_.
 We're going to largely focus on the individual and group feeds, and the posts: who each post is from, each post's comments, and each post's likes.
 (As we write this, Facebook Reactions were recently rolled out -- but the API allows us to get data just about *likes*, which we'll do for this course.)

 You can see that this already gives you a very complicated structure of data!
 But you can use the Graph API explorer to give you an idea of what different information you can get from the Facebook Graph API and how it might be useful for you.
+You might also find it helpful to use `jsoneditoronline.org <http://www.jsoneditoronline.org/>`_ to help make sense of the results that come back, and figure out how to extract data from the nested dictionary.

 .. mchoicemf:: fb_api_1